 In a highly competitive market where grocery retailers are desperate to retain and enlarge their customer base, getting it right in the last five meters has never been so important.
 The best price, promotional, ranging, or media strategy doesn’t matter if the customer cannot buy what they want, where they want it, when they want to - in store or online.
 Many retailers and FMCGs still fail to act upon the service level indicators available.
 The FoG opens this up to scrutiny for both parties, so they can collaborate effectively using the same information.

 This does more than merely enhance your product availability (and your ability to serve customers); it transforms the relationship between the retailer and the manufacturer.
 When you understand WHY something does (or doesn’t) happen, it is far more powerful than just detecting what and where it has gone wrong.
-When you can see over time how your goods flow, you can identify at speed how you can sell every possible unit to every possible customer.
+When supply chain management can see over time how goods flow, it becomes possible to identify at speed how suppliers can sell every possible unit to every possible customer.

 As an FMCG NAM or Supply Chain Manager I can see what is happening on the day it happens.
 I can use my experience to identify where stock cover is going to be an issue and take action, without even worrying the retailer.
 I can pick out where good, fast moving products are being hampered by limited space on shelf, or distribution points across the retailer’s estate.
 I can rectify these issues in my production facility, in my deliveries to depot, and go on to help the retailer with their processes between depot to store to shelf in a constructive fashion, having got my own house in order first.